-This means that car clear coat is not a bullet-proof shield that protects your color coat from everything or anything.
-It is a permanent coating in the form of a sprayed on clear paint surface, that still remains vulnerable to the normal aging process and the countless attacks of life as a car.
+This means that car clear coat is not a bullet-proof shield that protects your color coat from everything possible.
+Clear coat is a great barrier of protection, but still remains vulnerable to the normal aging process and the countless attacks of life as a car.

 As can be seen below where the clear coat remains and where the clear coat has failed, clear coat areas remain shinier, glossier, and have more depth to the car paint.
 This is highlighted specifically with the palm trees that show in the reflection of this car which has severe clear coat failure.